NehirDurak/DSA-210-Project/README.md

 ###  Visualization
 Bar charts were generated to visualize the conditional probability $P(\text{FGM} | \text{Religion})$.
 These visualizations highlight the variance—or lack thereof—between different faith groups within the same national border.

+##  Machine Learning Findings

+This project applies supervised machine learning to analyze **Female Genital Mutilation (FGM) prevalence** using MICS/DHS-style survey data across multiple African countries.
+The analysis focuses on **prediction under extreme class imbalance** and identifying **key social drivers** of FGM.

+### Model Performance

+- Most datasets exhibit **severe class imbalance** (FGM prevalence often >95%).
+- Techniques such as **class weighting and resampling** improve detection of rare *“No FGM”* cases but increase false negatives.

+### Drivers of FGM (Feature Importance)

+- Predictor importance varies significantly **by country**:
+  - **Sierra Leone & The Gambia:** Religion-related variables dominate.
+  - **Kenya:** Specific ethnic groups are the strongest predictors.
+  - **Guinea:** Feature importance is relatively flat, indicating near-universal prevalence.
+- These findings challenge the assumption that **cultural or regional factors always dominate religion**.

+### Key Takeaways

+- There is **no single universal driver** of FGM.
+- Feature importance reflects **association, not causality**.
+- Machine learning highlights structural patterns but must be interpreted alongside social context.